sarahcodesgit/personal-website/README.md

    - Education
    - Contact (with a form or email link)
 2. **Design the Layout**:
-   - Use tools like Adobe XD, Figma, or a sketchpad to design your website layout.
+   - Use tools like Figma or a sketchpad to design your website layout.

 ---